CJB-2702/Armada-PBMS/Design/MaintenancePortalImplementationPlan.md

+Notes to change this doc from dev
-- **Assigned user and assigned by columns need to be added to datamodel for both actions and action sets** maintnence delays need to be incorperated into this design document datamodel Part demand and maintnence delays need priority statuses datamodel part demand needs five new columns requested_by "maintnence approval by" and "maintnence approval date"  and "supply approval by" and "supply approval date"
+**Assigned user and assigned by columns need to be added to datamodel for both actions and action sets** maintnence delays need to be incorperated into this design document datamodel Part demand and maintnence delays need priority statuses datamodel part demand needs five new columns requested_by "maintnence approval by" and "maintnence approval date"  and "supply approval by" and "supply approval date"